openbeats/openbeats/README.md

 # openbeats
-OpenBeats is a open source Music streamer.
+OpenBeats is an open source Music streamer.